Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	echo '<LED number> blink' >/proc/acpi/ibm/led

 The <LED number> range is 0 to 15.
 The set of LEDs that can be controlled varies from model to model.
-Here is the common ThinkPad
+Here is the woke common ThinkPad
 mapping:

 	- 0 - power